ElucidataInc/polly-docs/docs/OmixAtlas/Filter_datasets.md

 How to filter Datasets?
 -----------------------

-After shortlisting the datasets using a search bar, users can further find the desired datasets using the 'Filter Datasets' function on the left.
-The total number of datasets related to a filter can be seen in the brackets next to it.
+After shortlisting the datasets using a search bar, users can further find the desired datasets using the 'Filter Datasets' function present on the above.
 These filters are configurable and may be different for different OmixAtlasses.
 ![Filter](../img/OmixAtlas-Images/filetdatasets.png)

 For a standard OmixAtlas, following filters are available: